Ao-27/Project3_NaturalDisastersDataReview/README.md

 * 'Dis No' as Unique ID
 *

-The Dataset was joined to Latitudinal and Logitudinal data through this weblink [World Coordinates](https://www.kaggle.com/datasets/parulpandey/world-coordinates "World Coordinates")
+The Dataset was joined to Latitudinal and Logitudinal data through this weblink [World Coordinates](https://www.kaggle.com/datasets/parulpandey/world-coordinates "World Coordinates").